freerange/method_log/README.md

 ### Todo

-* Support earlier versions of Ruby
+* Support earlier versions of Ruby (it ought to be possible to support down to v1.9.3 fairly easily)
 * Support class methods
 * Support namespaced classes e.g. `class Foo::Bar`
 * Support for Rspec tests